arunav-bhattacharya/dsalgo-problems/README.md

 ### Common Problems

+- Basics
     - [x] Factorial of a given number N
     - [x] Fibonacci Series upto N numbers
-- [ ] Print numbers upto N in ascending order
+    - [x] Print numbers upto N in ascending order
-- [ ] Print numbers upto N in descending order
+    - [x] Print numbers upto N in descending order
-- [ ] Print numbers in descending and then in ascending order
+    - [x] Print numbers in descending and then in ascending order
+- Some Good problems
     - [ ] Count number of binary strings with no consecutive ones
     - [ ] Friends Pairing - N people can go in a party single or in a pair
     - [ ] Power of a^b
     - [ ] Subset
     - [ ] 2D Matrix Traversal
     - [ ] Number of ways to jump in N cells.
 Can jump in 1-
     - [ ] Lexicographical printing of numbers
     - [ ] Generate all permutations of a given string, having unique characters in string
     - [ ] Generate all permutations of a given string, having duplicate characters in string

 <br/>